Actindo-AG/Documentation/BigCommerce/Troubleshooting/01_UploadOfProductFailed.md

 #### Error Description

 Error message: Upload of the product partially failed.
-Product is uploaded to the shop, some entries might be missing.
+Product is uploaded to the store, some entries might be missing.
 HTTP Status: 207, Title: The product was saved with some issues, Errors: The URL is a duplicate.

 Cause: It is possible to enter a product URL to an *Omni-Channel* offer.
 If the product URL is not unique, the driver will stop the import of this offer to a *BigCommerce* product.